qiyuw/WSPAlign.InferEval/README.md

 This project provides the inference libarary and evaluation scripts for [WSPAlign](https://github.com/qiyuw/WSPAlign).

 ## Requirements
-Run `pip install -r requirements.txt` to install the required packages.
+Create conda enviroment with `conda create wspalign-infereval python=3.8`.

+Then install pytorch compatible with your own machine, refer to [install pytorch](https://pytorch.org/get-started/previous-versions/).
+For example, run `pip install torch==1.10.1+cu111 torchvision==0.11.2+cu111 torchaudio==0.10.1 -f https://download.pytorch.org/whl/cu111/torch_stable.html
+`.

+Finally, install transformers with `pip install transformers`.

 ### SpaCy
-We use SpaCy to tokenize sentences.
+We use SpaCy to split sentences into words.
 For now this libaracy supports six langauges.
-Declare your source and target langauges with `--src_tokenizer_lang` and `--tgt_tokenizer_lang`.
+Declare your source and target langauges with `--src_lang` and `--tgt_lang`.
+For the language abbreviation, refer to the following table

 | Language abbreviation | Language|
 |-------|-------|